Basic Verbs

 Represents one or more occurrences of quotation mark (") or apostrophe ('). |

-A comment is dummy statement that is used to provide information about code or requirements.
-All computer-supported characters are allowed to write a comment and it do not affect the execution of the program.
+A comment is a non-executable statement that provides the information about code or business requirements.
+All computer-supported characters are allowed to write comments, and they do not affect the program's execution.

-The comments are considered as three types based on their usage and where they are used -
+These are three types based on their usage and where they are used -

-- IDENTIFICATION DIVISION Comments - The entries with optional paragraphs are comments and their usage is -
+- IDENTIFICATION DIVISION Comments - Entries with optional paragraphs in IDENTIFICATION DIVISION are comments and their usage is -

 AUTHOR.
 NameOfProgrammer.
 INSTALLATION.
 Development-center.
 DATE-WRITTEN. mm/dd/yy.
 DATE-COMPILED. mm/dd/yy.
 HH:MM:SS.
 SECURITY.
 Program-type.

-- An inline comment starts with a floating comment indicator (*>) in the middle of any line in between 8-72 columns.
-For example -
+Comment starts in the middle of any line between 8-72 columns.
+For Example -01 WS-VAR PIC X(12). *> INLINE COMMENT

 Separators